Family Investment Companies

 Whilst so far there have not been any significant changes to the taxation of FICs specifically, nor any suggestion of such, there is always the possibility of new anti-avoidance rules in the future.

-To find out more about Family Investment Companies, speak to your usual Saffery Champness contact or get in touch with Erica White, E: [email protected].
+To find out more about Family Investment Companies, speak to your usual Saffery Champness contact or get in touch with Adam Kay, E: [email protected].